Dhandapanikeerthana/Windows-basic-commands-batchscript/README.md

 ![Screenshot 2025-05-22 235605](https://github.com/user-attachments/assets/d99f324b-1859-4a7d-aa14-bfaa6ead32f9)

-## COMMAND AND OUTPUT

-Remove the file hello1.txt

-## COMMAND AND OUTPUT

-List out the file hello1.txt in the current directory

-## COMMAND AND OUTPUT

-List out all the associated file extensions

-## COMMAND AND OUTPUT

-Compare the file hello.txt and rose.txt

-## COMMAND AND OUTPUT

 ## Exercise 2: Advanced Batch Scripting
 Create a batch file named on the desktop.
 The batch file need to have a variable assigned with a desired name for ex. name="John" and display as "Hello, John".